hexaron-prime-counting/c/README.md

-# Prime Counting

-Compile with
+# Compile

 ```
  $ make
 ```

-Compile (if necessary) and run with
+# Run

 ```
  $ make run
 ```
+also compiles if necessary.